dominicjtaylor/dominicjtaylor.github.io/HOME.md

 # Home Page

-## Projects
-Here are summaries of my projects to date.
-You can click their titles for more information!
+**Here are summaries of my projects to date.
+You can click their titles for more information!**

 ### [Changing-Look AGN](AGN.md)
 Changing-Look AGN (CLAGN) are active galactic nuclei that appear to transition between types.